KristhianX/essential-buttons-toolbar/README.md

 **Other features:**
 - **Hide on scroll method.** Option to change the used method or to disable it.
 - **Toolbar height:** The number of pixels.
-The default value is set to 46 for ease of use.
+The default value is set to 42.
 - **Exclude URLs:** Specify which web addresses to exclude.

 ## Installation instructions for Firefox Beta, Fennec F-Droid and Mull.